 However, all of these issues have been addressed with latest digital wireless cameras.
 Video transmission is quick, and modern wireless cameras are simple to set up and operate.

 That is significant because if a camera is difficult to operate, you will probably not use it as often.

-Some digital wireless camera systems even allow more than one monitor “seeing” the camera(1 wireless camera can transmit to up to 4 monitors).
+Some wireless Multi-Monitor Ag camera system even allow more than one monitor “seeing” the camera(1 wireless camera can transmit to up to 4 monitors).